Tsjippy/Sunscreen/README.md

 ----------
 2018-12-13: Initial release (1.0.0)
 2018-12-17: Now supports multiple sunscreens, and searches for the best Ogimet station automatically.
 Also retrieves the altitude automatically.
+2018-12-18 (1.1.3): Fixes a problem resulting not being able to update the hardware